usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Release Notes

+### 0.2.2

+* Virtual file systems of VSCode are now available in rascal
+* Bumped dependencies of java and nodejs
+* rascal version bumped to 0.23.2
+* Improved REPL integration for browsing and editing files from the command line

 ### 0.2.1

 * Version bump of rascal dependency from 0.23.0 to 0.23.1, which makes browsing the standard libraries possible due to fixing an incompatible type file format.